dwp/uc-historic-data-importer/README.md

     make build

-## Distribute

-If a standard zip file is required, just use the assembleDist command.

-    make dist

-This produces a zip and a tarball of the latest version.

 ## Run full local stack

 A full local stack can be run using the provided Dockerfile and Docker